RobTillaart/FRAM_I2C/README.md

 With the FRAM the (persistent) storage of an ATtiny increases a lot.

-The library is not tested by me with ATtiny hardware, however compilation is confirmed to work with IDE 1.8.19.
+The library is not tested by me with ATtiny hardware, however compilation is confirmed to work with IDE 1.8.19 (FRAM_ATTINY85_COMPILE_TEST.ino only)

+NOTE: the examples of the library won't work with an ATtiny85 as they are written for the **Wire.h** where ATtiny uses **TinyWireM.h**.
+They can however be used as a guide how to call the library functions.

-The code could allow other ATTINY device to use the FRAM_I2C library too.
+The code is expected to work with other ATTINY devices too.
 If you encounter problems or success, please open an issue on GitHub.